flow-ai/flowai-api-docs/source/includes/_messaging.md

 # REST API

-An API to built conversational interfaces (e.g., chatbots, voice-powered apps and devices).
-Warning.
-It's a Beta version of our API
+An API to automate messaging (e.g., chatbots, voice-powered apps and devices)

 ## Audience

-The API is specifically made for developers that want to use the Flow.ai engine within their own technology stack or solution.
+The API is specifically intended for developers that want to use the Flow.ai platform within their own technology stack or solution.

-Some example use cases:
+Some example use cases are:

-- Combine Flow.ai with a customer service solution
+- Automating a customer service solution
-- Use Flow.ai with any other backend service
+- Integrating a bot with a custom backend service
-- Hardware or other integrations
+- Hardware or other server-side integrations

+For use cases that connect with client interfaces, like mobile apps and websites, we offer a real-time [websocket API](#socket-api)

 ## You call us, we'll call you

 The REST API works asynchronous.
-Unlike other NLP APIs, Flow.ai will not return any direct reply to a [Send](#sending-messages) call.
+Unlike other NLP APIs, it will not always returns a direct reply to a [Send](#sending-messages) call.

 ![Send messages using REST API](/images/sending.svg "Sending messages to Flow.ai")

-Instead, the API will send a POST request to your configured [webhook](#webhooks) whenever a reply is being sent.
+Instead, the API will send a POST request to your configured [webhook](#webhooks) whenever an event takes place.

+### Sync mode

+To make life easier, some calls do support an optional synchronous reply mode.
+If enabled, you'll get a direct reply with your request instead of having to wait for your webhook to be called.

-For some queries we added an optional sync support.
-To enable sync mode add sync=true flag to supported query.
+To enable this sync mode add a `sync=true` flag to the called endpoint.

 ![Receive replies using Webhooks](/images/receiving.svg "Receiving replies from Flow.ai")